 By 1946, my grandfather’s marriage was falling apart.
 He decided that my mother didn’t need to be in the middle of that and she was now graduating from high school.
 She also needed some society polish, so he enrolled her in the Gardner School in New York City, a “finishing” school for young society ladies.
 This school prepared ladies to play the part of the society wife, teaching them how to dress properly for every occasion, the arts of writing letters, trips to the opera, tennis, golf, equestrian arts, and everything a young society lady would need to land the perfect high society husband.
 It was a life-changing experience for my mother and one that would be a catalyst in my life.
 Because my mother was in NY, she was able to go about on her own, ride public transportation on her own, shop, explore, and even date, all things a woman of her social stature was not allowed to do without the presence of a chaperone in the DR. So, she experienced a certain amount of liberty that was very difficult to give up on her return home.
 Realizing this and being very tall with a perfect figure, specially for a Dominican, my mother enrolled in modeling school and was due to start in the fall on her return to school after summer vacation.
 These plans changed as soon as she met my father.
 She never went back to school and was married a year later.
 This was always one of her biggest regrets and something I heard most of my life: “I could have been a famous model if I had not met your father and had you guys”.

-My Mother On Her Wedding Day 1948 (FROM LEFT: Josefina Santos Dalmau, Anamelia Figueroa Faxas, Srita.
+My Mother On Her Wedding Day 1948 with Maids of honor (FROM LEFT: Josefina Santos Dalmau, Anamelia Figueroa Faxas, Srita.
 Pimentel, My Dad and Mom, Rocio Margarita (Princesa) Nadal Dalmau, Gloria (Monin) Alonzo Ortiz, Ileana Nadal Dalmau, Wendolina Barros Miniño

 After a year of courting, they married at the Catedral Primada de América, the oldest cathedral of the new world.
 The reception was at the Santo Domingo Country Club, the most prestigious club in the island at the time, where 800 guests were entertained most of the evening with food, drinks and one of the best orchestras in the country.
 My grandfather was one of the founding member and owned a country home which was located across the street from the club, which he used on the weekends to get away from the city and play golf.
 He gave my parents the house as a wedding present.
 It was a beautiful home built in the style of the sugar cane mill homes of the time with a very large enclosed veranda which surrounded most of the house and a very large terrace with a pool, one of the few pools in the city at the time.